pareror/MARFC/README.md

 ## 📊 Metrics and Evaluation

-> 🔬 **Custom Creativity Framework**: Beyond traditional accuracy metrics, this project implements a suite of specialized metrics to quantify the creative and serendipitous potential of recommendations.
+> 🔬 **Custom Creativity Framework**: Beyond traditional accuracy metrics, this project implements a suite of specialized metrics to quantify the creative potential of recommendations.

 In addition to standard accuracy metrics provided by the RecBole backend, the framework implements several custom metrics tailored specifically to measure the *creative* potential of the recommendations.